hermeznetwork/docs/docs/users/exchanges.md

   const usdTokenExchangeRate = tokenERC20.USD;
   const fee = usdTokenExchangeRate ? state.recommendedFee.createAccountInternal / usdTokenExchangeRate : 0;

-  // user creates transaction to deposit 10 ether into exchange account
+  // user creates transaction to deposit some ether into exchange account const userDepositToExchange = hermez.Utils.getTokenAmountBigInt("0.0001", 18);
-  // deposit 10 ether
-  const userDepositToExchange = hermez.Utils.getTokenAmountBigInt("10.0", 18);
   const compressedUserDepositToExchange = hermez.HermezCompressedAmount.compressAmount(userDepositToExchange);
   // the following transaction would:
-  // - create an account for the exchange in hermez network
+  // - create an account for the exchange in hermez network const transferToExchange = {
-  // - transfer to exchange account 0.1 eth
-  const transferToExchange = {
     from: infoAccountUser.accountIndex,
     to: hermezExchangeUserWallet.publicKeyBase64,